mga-odoo/odoobooks/docs/chapter01/01_create_instance.rst

 Video
 -----
 Let’s see how to get start with the first free application, activate it and start using the Odoo online instance.
+Access the video at https://www.youtube.com/watch?v=fAi-NGirE44

 .. youtube:: fAi-NGirE44
     :width: 695